gumaerc-testorg/20.219-january-iap-2015/content/pages/day-7-table-read-and-post-production.md

 ## {{< anchor "Overview" >}}{{< /anchor >}}Overview

 We'll finish the rest of the table-reads and then cover the "art" of editing and incorporating music into video.
 Please note that this will not be a techniques workshop (see the {{% resource_link "ad3ae351-22ea-cbd5-88b3-8186e7c06469" "Equipment" %}} & {{% resource_link "eaf1ea87-2e1a-06ea-9cf1-bc2e13afad12" "Editing" %}} sections for tutorial resources), but rather a best practices-based workshop.
-We will also cover the resources available for music and navigating [Creative Commons](http://creativecommons.org/).
+We will also cover the resources available for music and navigating {{% resource_link "608bdea3-cfec-4a0f-8fad-eb1a7277c325" "Creative Commons" %}}.

 ## {{< anchor "Part_1:_Table-read" >}}{{< /anchor >}}Part 1: Table-read